aws-solutions/document-understanding-solution/README.md

 - 1 for the client bucket
 - 1 for CDK toolkit (if this is the customer's first try with CDK)

+The solution is set up to reserve lambda concurrency quota.
+This is both to limit the scale of concurrent Lambda invocations as well to ensure sufficient capacity is available for the smooth functioning of the demo.
+You can tweak the "API_CONCURRENT_REQUESTS" value in source/lib/cdk-textract-stack.ts for changing the concurrency Lambda limits

 ### Notes

 - Do NOT change the `cicd` in package.json.
 This field is for the deployment system to use in CodePipeline